 There are several different types of religious ceremonies that take place in the United Kingdom.
 Check where and when you can have a religious ceremony as part of a marriage or civil partnership.

-The section explains the basic rules for having weddings and civil partnership ceremonies.
+The help guide explains the basic rules for having weddings and civil partnership ceremonies.
 Information covers the wedding vows, signing the register, and the cost of registering a marriage or civil partnership.

-How to Get Married or Form a Civil Partnership in the United Kingdom
+How to Get Married or Form a Civil Partnership in United Kingdom